 This is a community school.
-Please see the full admission details on our website – admissions criteria for community and voluntary controlled primary schools.
+Please see the full admission details on our the Lancashire website – admissions criteria for community and voluntary controlled primary schools.

-B) Looked after children and those who have been previously looked after – those legally adopted from overseas , then
+- Looked after children and those who have been previously looked after, [including those legally adopted from overseas] (please see note x below), then

-Children for whom the Local Authority accepts that there are exceptional medical social or welfare reasons which are directly relevant to the school concerned, then
+- Children for whom the Local Authority accepts that there are exceptional medical, social or welfare reasons which are directly relevant to the school concerned (see note (i) below, then

-Children with older brothers and sisters attending the school when the younger child will start, then
+- Children with older brothers and sisters attending the school when the younger child will start, (see note (iii) below), then

-Remaining places are allocated according to where a child lives.
-Those living nearest to the preferred school by a straight line (radial) measure will have priority.
+- Remaining places are allocated according to where a child lives.
+Those living nearest to the preferred school by a straight line (radial) measure will have priority, (see note (v) below).

 If the Local Authority is unable to distinguish between applicants using the published criteria (eg. Siblings, those living the same distance from home to school, or families residing in the same block of flats) places will be offered via a random draw.